p3rl/quake2js/README.md

-# quake2js
+# Quake2js
-Quake 2 port to javascript
+Exploring javascript and the quake 2 game engine.